jitsi/jitsi-test-lab/README.md

 # JaaS configuration
-To integrate with JaaS and be able to generate tokens for testing, you'll need to provive your JaaS tenant (vpaas-magic-cookie-abcd) and private key. **This should only be used with an account for testing an a separate key**.
+To integrate with JaaS and be able to generate tokens for testing, you'll need to provive your JaaS tenant (vpaas-magic-cookie-abcd) and private key. **This should only be used with an account for testing and a separate key**.
 See the JaaS documentation on how to generate and upload a key to your JaaS account. https://developer.8x8.com/jaas/docs/api-keys-generate-add